spaship/spaship/packages/documentation/docs/qa-testing/test-process.md

 ## Need

 ---
-To have an automation testing framework setup for testing the SPAship Manager and SPAship Operator functionalities
+* To have an automation testing framework setup for testing the SPAship Manager and SPAship Operator functionalities.
+* To have a process documentation of manual testing

 ## Tools & Technologies Used